“Ee-yah!” Zim held his foot and hopped along.

 “Coming through.”
 Nathan called.

-The women ignored Nathan’s warning, so he shoved their donkeys left and right, raised Zim over the donkeys, and rammed through.
+The women ignored Nathan’s warning, so he shoved their donkeys left and right, raised Zim over the withers, and rammed through.

-Elijah glanced toward the middle gate.
-The black tunics sauntered along.
-As he squeezed the widow between the sacks of pomegranates, he shoved the two donkeys farther apart and led his string of five through.
+As Elijah squeezed the widow between the sacks of pomegranates, he shoved the two donkeys farther apart and led his string of five through.
 As each of his donkeys separated the wide-eyed women, he nodded.
 “Pardon us, please.”

 Elijah helped her along with a firm hold on her elbow, his arm snugged around her waist, and his hand jerking the donkey lead.